 Before proceeding with the rebuilding process from ClusterControl, you have to choose the available master.
 The slave process will be started automatically once the rebuilding completes.

 We have blogged previously about backup strategies for MySQL.
 ClusterControl supports mysqldump and xtrabackup (full and incremental) to perform backups.
 Backups can be performed or scheduled on any database node (master or slaves) and stored locally or stored centrally on the ClusterControl node.
 When storing backups on the ClusterControl node, the backup is first created on the target database node and then streamed over using netcat to the controller node.
 You can also choose to backup individual databases or all databases.
-Backup progress is available under Backup > Reports section and you will get notification on the backup status each time it is created.
+Backup progress is available underneath it and you will get notification on the backup status each time it is created.

-To schedule backups, scroll further down and configure the scheduling:
+To schedule backups, click on “Schedule Backup” and configure the scheduling accordingly:

 Backups created by ClusterControl can be restored on one of the database node.